Disney Tokyo vs. DisneySea: Which One Is Right For You?

 I’ve purchased tickets for DisneySea as well as Hong Kong Disneyland and have never had issues with payment going through.
 PDF tickets are delivered via email immediately too!

 👉 Pro Tip: If character dining or scoring lunch/dinner reservations at an iconic Disney restaurant is on your agenda, be sure to download the official Tokyo Disney Resort App to help you make advanced bookings for restaurants and attractions.
-The app will also make it easier to plan your day when you’re at the park.
+The app is also a must when you’re at the park!

 Where To Stay For Tokyo Disneyland or DisneySea